-How to use a HomePod as a HomeKit alarm
+How to use HomePod or HomePod mini as a HomeKit security alarm

 - Launch the Home app.